 - Where the marriage took place – you may be able to divorce in the same country where the marriage originally took place

-It is possible that you will be able to divorce in more than one country, and it is essential to get advice from a specialist family lawyer about which jurisdiction would be best for you.
+It is possible that you will be able to divorce in more than one country, and it is essential to get advice from a specialist family lawyer about which form of divorce jurisdiction would be best for you.
 The time and legal costs involved in getting divorced differ greatly from country to country.
 Different countries approach the financial arrangements between couples on divorce in very different ways.
 Procedures also vary from country to country, particularly in relation to the disclosure of money and property.

 This means that a couple with the same financial resources could end up with very different financial arrangements if their divorce is dealt with in England than if it were dealt with, for example, in France or one of the US states.